Coughing and sneezing are no fun. You feel like you want to crawl into bed, pull the covers over your head, and stay put until it passes.

 A cold comes from a virus.
 The symptoms will show up a few days after you come into contact with it.
 If you were recently around someone who had an upper respiratory infection, it’s a safe bet that you may have contracted a virus.

 On the contrary, allergies can show up almost immediately after exposure to a trigger, such as pollen or pet dander.
-On the other hand, if your symptoms come on after you just finished mowing the lawn, allergies are probably to blame.
+If your symptoms come on after you just finished mowing the lawn, allergies are probably to blame.

-Some of the symptoms of allergies and colds overlap, such as:
+Some of the symptoms of allergies and colds overlap, such as runny or stuffy nose, sneezing, coughing and fatigue.
+However, they do have their differences.

 There is some overlap in the time you can be affected by either of these ailments.

-Generally, a cold can last anywhere from 3 to 14 days.
-It’s important to remember that a cold shouldn’t last more than two weeks.
-If your symptoms persist, you should be evaluated by your doctor.
+Generally, a cold can last from three to 14 days, but it shouldn’t last more than two weeks.
+If your symptoms persist, visit a doctor.

 Allergy symptoms can last from days to months, depending on how long you’ve been exposed to the allergen.